Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 Since the lecithin metabolite, TMAO, is a known atherogenic substance, I believe that until we better understand whether it actually causes atherosclerosis, the prudent approach would call for moderation.

-That means limiting your intake of these foodstuffs with high levels of lecithin.
+That means limiting your intake of the foodstuffs that have high levels of lecithin.